snotskie/ttrpg/md/index.md

 To perform an Attack:

 1. **Attack Stat:** The Attacker chooses if their Attack is violent or non-violent and selects the appropriate Stat for it.
-2. **Defense Difficulty:** By default, the Check below is Easy.
-The Defender's Aptitudes and Specializations may increase the difficulty.
-Other effects or situations, at GM discretion, may also affect the difficulty.
+2. **Defense Difficulty:** By default, the Check below is Normal.
+The Defender's Apts, Specs, and Vulns may modify the difficulty.
+Other effects or situations, at table discretion, may modify the difficulty further.
 3. **Attack Check:** The Attacker uses their chosen Stat to perform a Check to determine success for the action.

 ### Delayed Attacks